necator9/model_training/README.md

 # Training a classification model for the [lightweight detection algorithm](https://github.com/necator9/detection_method)
 The following steps describe the process of synthetic features and noises generation, and training a logistic regression classifier.
+Implementation of the method is based on the publication [“Fast Object Detection Using Dimensional Based Features for Public Street Environments”](https://www.mdpi.com/2624-6511/3/1/6).

 ![Training pipeline](doc/img/overall_diagram.png)